maixuancanh2003/Orcad-Allegro-6-layers-High-Speed-4G-5G-with-Mixed-Signal-Design/README.md

-# 4G MiniPCIe Board with Microcontroller
+# 4G/5G Board with Orcad/Allegro v17.4
 This repository includes visual content, design ideas, PCB layouts, and block diagrams related to the research and development of a 4G MiniPCIe board integrated with a microcontroller.
-The project is part of a scientific research study and will be officially reviewed and evaluated by June 2025.
-Only non-confidential files are provided here for preview.
+> **The project is part of a scientific research study and will be officially reviewed and evaluated by June 2025.
+Only non-confidential files are provided here for preview.**

 ## Project Overview
 This design is a 6-layer PCB, structured as follows: